szu-ai/uav-policy-transfer-drl/README.md

 ### 3.3 Simulation Videos

 The repository keeps all simulation videos inside the same `videos/` folder.
-For README display, the recommended files are the simplified MP4 files:
+The README uses direct HTML video blocks so the videos appear inline and can be played from the page.

+Required video files:

 ```text
 videos/simulation_demo_01.mp4